New rules designed to prevent misuse of social media; WhatsApp users have nothing to fear: Prasad

-NEW DELHI : IT Minister Ravi Shankar Prasad on Thursday said that WhatsApp users have nothing to fear about new social media rules, that are designed to prevent abuse and misuse of platforms, and offer users a robust forum for grievance redressal.
+NEW DELHI, May 27: IT Minister Ravi Shankar Prasad on Thursday said that WhatsApp users have nothing to fear about new social media rules, that are designed to prevent abuse and misuse of platforms, and offer users a robust forum for grievance redressal.

 Prasad said that the Government welcomes criticism including the right to ask questions.